psathyrella/partis/readme.md

 cd partis/

 # Run this command:
+# NOTE ighutil_dir should be wherever you pip installed ighutil above
-./runpart.py --cache_parameters --seqfile test/data.tsv --is_data --n_bases_skip 9 --v_right_length 56 --parameter_dir tmp/parameters --stochhmm_dir ../StochHMM
+./runpart.py --cache_parameters --seqfile test/data.tsv --is_data --n_bases_skip 9 --v_right_length 56 --parameter_dir tmp/parameters --stochhmm_dir ../StochHMM --ighutil_dir /usr/local
 # this does the following:
 #   1) runs smith-waterman on the data in test/data.tsv in order to estimate model parameters, which are written to tmp/parameters/sw_parameters
 #   2) read these parameters and use 'em to run the viterbi hmm on the same data file.
 This gives you better estimates of the parameters, which